 Rhubarb comes in a variety of colors and is suitable cooking, baking, and juicing.
 The acid content of the rhubarb flesh and stems is lower than that of pure green stalks and, as a result, the red varieties taste less tart.

 Technically, rhubarb is a vegetable, but due to its sour-fruity taste it is often used like a fruit when cooking and baking.
 One classic is a strawberry rhubarb pie, and rhubarb jam is also quick and easy to prepare.
 Just cook the finely chopped pieces with a little liquid and add the contents of a vanilla bean to make it really special.
 In addition, rhubarb stems are great in combination with fruits like strawberries, raspberries or bananas.

 Tip: The coarse outer fibers of rhubarb stems should be peeled off before processing.
-They are tough and annoying while eating.

 Good to Know